Gad-Bioinfo-Lab/cnvCompare/README.md

 cd cnvCompare
 make

-You also have the possibility to create a singularity sif image from the definition file provided, or to directly use the singularity sif image provided in the corresponding directory.
+You also have the possibility to create a singularity sif image from the definition file provided, or to directly contact us, we could provide the sif image if needed.

 ## Usage